Available in Enterprise Edition E20.

-Follow these steps to connect your Elasticsearch server to Mattermost and generate the post index.
+Follow these steps to connect your Elasticsearch server to Mattermost and to generate the post index.

-- Build the post index of existing posts by clicking Build Index.
+Select Build Index to build the post index of existing posts.

-- This process can take up to a few hours depending on the size of the post database and number of messages.
+This process can take up to a few hours depending on the size of the post database and number of messages.
 The progress percentage can be seen as the index is created.
-Indexing does not require downtime as database search is available during the indexing process if Enable Elasticsearch for search queries is set to
+To avoid downtime set Enable Elasticsearch for search queries to

-- Note: It is recommended that bulk indexing be completed before enabling Elasticsearch, otherwise search results will be incomplete.
+Note: It’s recommended that bulk indexing be completed before enabling Elasticsearch, otherwise search results will be incomplete.
 When this setting is

 false, database search is used for all search queries.

 Additional advanced Elasticsearch settings for large deployments can be configured outside the System Console in the

 config.json file.
 Read the documentation to learn more.